Bandwidth/csharp-bandwidth-examples/SipApp/README.md

-# Dolphin App
+# Sip App

-A Simple App that shows how to use DTMF, audio and speaking in a call
+A simple App  which allows to make calls directly to sip account, redirect outgoing calls from sip account to another number, redirect incoming calls from specific number to sip accountl

 ## Getting started